 How Much Money Has Scottie Scheffler's Caddie Won In 2024?

-Ted Scott has earned some serious money this year as Scottie Scheffler dominates the world of men's pro golf
+Ted Scott has earned some serious money this year as Scottie Scheffler dominated the world of men's pro golf with nine total wins

 (Image credit: Getty Images)

-Life is extremely good for Ted Scott at present.
+Life has been extremely good for Ted Scott this year.
 The caddie is working for World No.1, Scottie Scheffler and he has the best seat in the house as the 28-year-old runs riot through almost every PGA Tour field that is put together.

 While he still has to work hard carrying that heavy tour bag and ensuring he gives Scheffler the right number on each occasion, Scott will undoubtedly have been extremely well compensated by his boss at the end of each event.